-Step 1: Investors should download the KYC form an AMC’s website, or from a transfer agent’s website.
+Step 1: Investors should download the KYC form from an AMC’s website, or a transfer agent’s website.
 They can also visit the ‘Downloads’ section of the CDSL website.

-Step 2: Now, print out of the KYC application form for the individual application (for a fresh KYC).
+Step 2: Now, print out the KYC application form for the individual application (for a fresh KYC).